COURSE OBJECTIVE:

 (c) Perform and interpret one-way analysis of variance to

-test for differences in means among three or more populations.
+differences in means among three or more populations.

 Evaluate whether underlying probability model assumptions are